CSU-WPT/linux-git-workshop/src/ch2.2-using-git.md

 ### Branches

+Branches allow you to work on different versions of your project simultaneously without affecting the main codebase

 From this main code you can create branches, this allows you to make changes without the chance of ruining the main code.
 Think of it as a copy of your code that you can now change with zero risks.

 Use this command to create a new branch: